Reading level - accessibility for web writers

-- Scores for the same text differ when using different formulas
+- Scores for the same text differ when using different readability tools.

-- All words of the same length are treated equally, yet ‘agree’ is probably less difficult than ‘concur’
+- All words of the same length are treated equally, yet 'agree' is probably easier for many readers than 'concur'.

-- Shorter words are treated as easier words, but ‘abide’ is probably more difficult than ‘tolerate’
+- Shorter words are treated as easier words, but 'abide' is probably harder for many readers than the longer 'tolerate'.

 - Shorter sentences are always considered easier to read.
-However, a sentence of 20 words is not necessarily easier to understand than one of 25 words
+However, a sentence of 20 words is not necessarily easier to understand than one of 25 words.
+It depends on the sentence structure and style.
+These are not considered by the formulas.

-- Sentence structure and style are not considered.
-Use of passive voice, double negatives, nominalisations, noun strings, idioms and other writing problems are not factored into the formulas
+- Use of passive voice, double negatives, nominalisations, noun strings, idioms, jargon, unfamiliar abbreviations and other writing problems are not factored into the formulas.

-- The length, structure and layout of the content are ignored.
-Long, poorly organised content with rambling paragraphs and few headings is likely to be less readable than well designed content
+- Length, structure and layout of the content are ignored.
+Yet long, poorly organised content with few headings is likely to be less readable than well designed content.

-- The use of graphics to support or present content cannot be measured by readability formulas
+- The use of graphics to communicate or support text-based content cannot be measured by readability formulas.

-- It’s difficult to get meaningful results from testing tools when you use a lot of dot points or tables, which is often the case on the web.
+- Formulas don't seem to work properly when you use a lot of dot points or tables, which is often the case on the web.

-Despite these problems, some argue that readability testing helps them identify or get agreement that content needs to be rewritten or tested with users.
-It’s certainly true that a high grade-level means content won’t be easy to read.
+Despite these problems, some argue that readability testing helps them get agreement that content needs to be rewritten.
+It's likely that a high grade-level means content won't be easy to read.
 However, the reverse is not true.

 A better approach

 A better way of making content easier to read is to use plain language.
 Plain language is more than choosing short, simple words.
-The guidelines (linked below) include a range of writing and design techniques, and also require you to think about your target audience.
-Research shows they make a huge difference.
+It involves thinking about information design, writing style and the needs and skills of your target audience.

 The plain language guidelines linked below include a range of writing and design techniques.
 And they recommend testing readability with users, rather than testing and tweaking to get the desired results from an algorithm.